-Initial configuration of the Check Point SandBlast Agent was straightforward and ongoing operational tasks were easy to carry out.
+Initial configuration of the F-Secure PSB/CPP + RDR was straightforward and ongoing operational tasks were easy to carry out

-The management console supports role-based access control (RBAC) and comprehensive third-party authentication.
-We found it to be straightforward to define and save multiple security policies, which we then applied to specific users and groups.
-The policy mechanism is diverse and supports all sorts of use cases, enabling true customization.

-The system is able to add custom rules and white-list and black-list to build a custom policy that can be applied to machines, users, and groups of machines/users.
-Inheritance (nested rules) is fully supported.
-Logging is robust, and the use of standardized logging and reporting formats facilitated fast and accurate consumption of data.
-The system provided built-in reports, including industrystandard reports for compliance, as well as the ability to generate custom reports.
+The management console supports role-based access control (RBAC) but no third-party authentication.
+We found it to be straightforward to define and save multiple security policies, which were then applied to specific users and groups.
+The policy mechanism is diverse and supports most use cases.
+The system is able to add custom rules, and white-list and black-list to build a custom policy that can be applied to machines, users, and groups of machines/ users.
+Inheritance (nested rules) is partly supported.
+Logging is adequate and the use of standardized logging and reporting formats facilitated fast and accurate consumption of data.
+The system provides some built-in reports, including an overview, top infections handled, and software updates installed, and it allows custom reports to be generated.
+Change control is available through F-Secure support, but there is not support for rollback or revision history.

-FALSE POSITIVE RATE 5/645 (0.8%) AA
+FALSE POSITIVE RATE 7/645 (1.1%) A

-With a false positive rate of 0.8%, the SandBlast Agent is unlikely to introduce much additional work for administrators.
+With a false positive rate of 1.1%, the F-Secure PSB/CPP + RDR v19.9 is unlikely to introduce additional work for administrators in most environments.